commitsovercoffee/markup-mansion/src/routes/writings/daily_rituals.md

 > Balance is Key. - A tightrope walker (probably)

-## A day in the life of - yours truly
+## A Day in the Life of - Yours Truly

 ### Booting Up